ihaveamac/ninfs/README.md

 ### macOS
 Versions of macOS supported by Apple are highly recommended. macOS Sierra is the oldest version that should work. [macFUSE](https://osxfuse.github.io/) is required.

-No standalone build is available at the moment.
+#### Standalone application
+A standalone build is provided in [releases](https://github.com/ihaveamac/ninfs/releases). macFUSE must still be installed separately.
+Releases are built for Intel and Apple silicon, signed and notarized by Apple.

 #### Install with existing Python
 * Install the latest version of Python 3.
 The recommended way is [Homebrew](https://brew.sh).
 You can also use an installer from [python.org](https://www.python.org/downloads/) or a tool like [pyenv](https://github.com/pyenv/pyenv).